-When purchasing a car, the process, although somewhat daunting, is, for the most part, fairly simple.
+When purchasing a car, the process can be daunting, especially if it’s your first time.
+However, it’s fairly simple and straightforward.
 That is, as long as you have decent credit.
-First, you find a vehicle that suits you and your monthly budget.
-Then, after settling on a price and putting some money down and/or trading in another vehicle, you’ll sign off on a loan (likely, at the dealer’s) and drive your new-to-you car right off the lot.
-But, what if you’re buying two cars at once or buying another before your other vehicle loan is paid off?
+First, you find a vehicle that fits you and your monthly budget.
+Then, after settling on a price and putting some money down and/or trading in another vehicle, you’ll sign off on a loan.
+This will likely be handled by the dealership.
+Then you’ll drive your new-to-you car right off the lot.
+But, what if you’re buying two cars at once?
+How about if you’re buying another car before your other vehicle loan is paid off?
 Can you have two car loans at once?

-As with any loan, what will determine your approval comes down to a number of factors; mainly, your credit.
+As with any loan, your approval comes down to a number of factors; mainly, your credit.
 Let’s break them down.

 Getting Approved for Two Car Loans

 There are a few key factors that will be considered for multiple loans.
 Here’s what lenders look at when evaluating your application:

 Not surprisingly, one of the first things a banker or lender will look at will be your credit history.
 They will obtain and review your information, which will include your credit score, repayment history, other loans on file, inquiries, and all public records pertaining to your credit.

 This is the primary source of information banks use when deciding to give you a second loan.
 Keep in mind though, that even if the bank approved the first loan, it does not mean this second will go just as smoothly.
 Each application is reviewed based on your current circumstances and market conditions.

 In addition to credit history, those loaning you the money will want to see proof of income, for obvious reasons.
 Lenders need to know that you can repay the loan according to the terms they are offering.
 Therefore, providing proof of income shows them that you have money coming in regularly and gives them assurances that you won’t default on your loan.
 Most institutions want to see that you have worked for the same employer for at least two years, or have another steady source of income that will cover payments.